 1. Samsung Galaxy Chromebook 2

-Samsung isn’t a stranger to Chrome OS, but its new iteration is easily one of its most premium offerings to date.
-The 2020 Samsung Galaxy Chromebook offers a gorgeous design (especially in the Fiesta Red variant), and features a 4K AMOLED panel with a 16:9 ratio.
+Samsung isn’t a stranger to Chrome OS, and its latest Galaxy Chromebook is one of the smartest refreshes yet.
+The 2021 Samsung Galaxy Chromebook is still gorgeous to look at (especially in the Fiesta Red variant), and features a Full HD AMOLED panel with a 16:9 ratio.
 Other features include a built-in stylus, Wi-Fi 6 support, dual-cameras, and a 10th generation Intel processor.

 Basically, the Samsung Galaxy Chromebook feels a lot like a Pixelbook rival, and it’s now priced to win.

 2. Asus Flip C436